The Best Warframe Class for 4 Categories

-Now you may ask since Warframes are like Classes, which one would the “best Warframe Class” or “Frame”?
-That, as well as in many other games, is a question without a clear answer.
-Especially in Warframe where there are more than 20 frames, each with their own set of unique abilities, strengths, and weaknesses.
-Additionally –and one of Warframe’s best features– you aren’t stuck with just one frame for your character, you can switch them without problems between missions and it really boils down to personal preference.
+Now you may ask since Warframes are like Classes, which one would the “Best Warframe Class” or “Frame”?
+It’s a question without a clear answer, especially in Warframe where there are more than 20 frames, each with their own set of unique abilities, strengths, and weaknesses.
+Additionally – and one of Warframe’s best features – you aren’t stuck with just one frame for your character, you can switch them without problems between missions and it really boils down to personal preference.

 Now, if you REALLY must know because you want to be the very best no one ever was, I can give you some advice about which frame to use for certain situations; since Warframes have such unique abilities, some of them are better suited for one type of mission than others.
 As an example, if you’re going on a spy mission you could take Loki with you.

 I’m going to divide the Warframe’s into four categories: Damage, Survivability, Crowd Control, and Utility.

 Which is the best Warframe for Damage?